It's also good for getting students to really listen to each other and to take notes or just for some fun.

-- Their partner, the policeman, then has to ask questions and make notes so that they build up some idea of what the person in the picture looks like.
+- Their partner, the police officer, then has to ask questions and make notes so that they build up some idea of what the person in the picture looks like.

-- Once they have their description, put all the pictures on the floor at the front of the class and get the policemen to come to the front of the class and see if they can find the picture that the witness described.
+- Once they have their description, put all the pictures on the floor at the front of the class and get the police officers to come to the front of the class and see if they can find the picture that the witness described.

-- You should make sure that the witnesses remain silent until all the policemen have 'arrested' the picture of their choice.
+- You should make sure that the witnesses remain silent until all the police officers have 'arrested' the picture of their choice.